audse/virtual-pet/docs/mods/api/gdscript/add_action_item.md

 extends AddActionItemModule

 # specify the menu that will contain this item
+const ParentClass: String = "ActionMenu.Pet"

+# specify whether this mod is meant for cheating (optional, if not provided `false` is assumed)
-const parent_class = "res://apps/pet/interface/action_menu.gd"
+const IsCheat: bool = false

-# specify the path to the JSON definition of this action item (relative to `mod.gd`)
+# specify the path to the JSON definition of this action item (relative to `mod.gd` or `mod/` folder)
 func get_data_path() -> String:
     return "my_action_item_data.json"